Total Knee Replacement Physical Therapy Winchester, MO

 The Process of TKR Surgery

 • Surgical Procedure: The surgery involves excising the damaged cartilage and bone surfaces from the ends of the femur (thigh bone) and the tibia (shin bone).
 These surfaces are then replaced with artificial components made of metal and plastic.
-The back of the patella (kneecap) may also be resurfaced based on the condition of the knee.
+The back of the patella (kneecap) may also be resurfaced depending on the condition of the knee.

 Total Knee Replacement Physical Therapy in Winchester, MO | TKR Recovery | Physical Therapy Near Winchester